AdaCore/aws/readme.txt

 but we really prefer to have a clean API instead of keeping awkward implementations.

+  Timeouts_Values record in AWS.Client interface has a new field Response defines timeout for the complete response receiving.

   The project file aws_ssl.gpr has been removed.
 It was not working anymore as the SSL configuration is done a configuration time.
 The main aws.gpr project file will now support SSL if AWS is built